DIY Pet Gate for Cats: 15-Minute No-Tool Solution

 Do pet gates work for cats?

-How tall does a gate need to be to keep a cat out?
+How tall should a gate be to keep a cat out?

 Conclusion